Social media has become a significant part of most people’s daily routines.

 - Don’t encourage users to create multiple accounts (for example, users may create multiple accounts to receive multiple entries to your contest).

-- Don’t ask users to post the same tweet over and over again (avoid “whoever retweets this post most wins”).
+- Don’t ask users to post the same tweet repeatedly (avoid “whoever retweets this post most wins”).

-- Stay away from spam and don’t post other people’s private information.
+- Avoid spam, and don’t post other people’s private information.